 Lung cancer in Canada

 More than one in every 12 Canadians will get lung cancer.
-It is the most common cancer among those that affect both men and women,[ii]Lung cancer is by far the leading cause of cancer deaths in Canada, in both men and women.
-It caused 20,500 deaths in 2014 – 27% of all cancer deaths.[iv]
-Rates of lung cancer vary between men and women and different regions of Canada, being highest in Quebec and lowest in British Columbia.[vi]
+It is the most common cancer among those that affect both men and women,[i] with more than 26,000 cases diagnosed in 2014.[ii]Lung cancer is by far the leading cause of cancer deaths in Canada, in both men and women.
+It caused 20,500 deaths in 2014 – 27% of all cancer deaths.[iii]
+A Canadian dies of lung cancer every 27 minutes.
+Despite treatment advances, the five-year survival rate for lung cancer in Canada is among the lowest for all cancers at just 17%, higher only than the rates for cancer of the esophagus (14%) and pancreas (8%).[iv]
+Rates of lung cancer vary between men and women and different regions of Canada, being highest in Quebec and lowest in British Columbia.[v]
+While smoking is the leading cause of lung cancer, half of patients are not smoking at the time of diagnosis: 15% are lifelong non-smokers and 35% more are ex-smokers, many who quit years before.[vi]

 Immuno-oncology at Bristol-Myers Squibb